Task

 >

-Specify and transform output from the state.
-When specified, the value overrides the state output default.
+Transform the output of the state.
+When specified, the value overrides the default output from the state.

 subject?